 In November 2012, Crane received an email that led to an invitation to participate in the choral contest.
-In addition to competing on October 29, the Chamber Singers performed individual concerts at local venues in the greater Basque region.
+In addition to competing, the Chamber Singers performed individual concerts at local venues in the greater Basque region.

 Above: Conductor Crane on stage in Spain.